 From the Swatches panel, set the Font Color to C=22 M=24 Y=29 K=4.

-Copy and Paste the text frame, moving the copy over to the right page, into a mirrored position at the bottom of the page.
+Copy and Paste the text frame, moving the copy over to the right page, in a mirrored position at the bottom of the page.

 In the Pages panel, click on the [None] master icon at the top of the panel to highlight it.
 Then choose Apply Master to Pages from the panel’s menu.

 Type in ‘1-3, 10’ and click OK, to remove page numbers from the front and back cover and the first inside spread.